 SA is a signatory to the Cotonou Agreement but has a special status.
 It does not have access to the Cotonou financial instruments (EDF) and benefits from the trade arrangements of the TDCA.

 In the past, EU aid – paid through its Development Cooperation Instrument – has provided roughly 70% of all development funding given to South Africa.
 This has averaged €125m a year since 1995 – amounting to 1.3% of its budget or 0.3% of GDP.
-Recent programmes have focused on health, primary education and job creation.
+Previous programmes have focused on health, primary education and job creation.

-Following the EU's 2011 ' Agenda for Change' refocusing funding on the world's poorest countries, aid to South Africa will be reduced in 2014–20 to €241m (compared with €980m in 2007-13).
+For 2014-2020, SA remains exceptionally eligible for DCI with reduced envelope (from €980m in 2007-13 to €241 M under the Multiannual Indicative Programme for 2014-20 ).
 The key sectors of cooperation are 1) employment creation; 2) education, training and innovation; 3) building a capable and developmental state.
 These key sectors reflect the key priorities as laid down in South Africa's National Development Plan – 2030 [6 MB] .

 The EU remains South Africa's first trading, investment and development partner.
 The EU accounts for 77% of SA's total FDI stock.
 Over 2000 EU companies operate within South Africa creating over three hundred and fifty thousand jobs Trade with the EU represents some 26% of total trade.
 The EU SA trade fosters growth and jobs because of its clear links to manufacturing in SA and labour intensive exports).